Vacuum cleaner ban: five popular models on their way out – Which? News

 Miele Complete C3 Cat & Dog Powerline, £200

-As the name gives away, this £200 bagged vacuum cleaner from Miele has a 1200W motor, which means you won’t see it around for much longer in its current form.
-The vacuum has a solid set of specs, and is one of the most popular models on our site, packing a 3.3 litre dust capacity and 10.9m reach into a compact 7.4kg body.
+As the name gives away, this £200 bagged vacuum cleaner from Miele has a 1,200W motor, which means you won’t see it around for much longer in its current form.
+This pet-friendly vacuum has a solid set of specs, and is one of the most popular models on our site, packing a 3.3 litre dust capacity and 10.9m reach into a compact 7.4kg body.

 See how it scored in our tough cleaning tests by reading our Miele Complete C3 Cat & Dog review.